Rakhi-Pundhir/Sales-Analysis/README.md

-# 🍕 Pizza Sales Analysis SQL Project
+# 🍕 Pizza Sales Data Analysis using SQL

 This project demonstrates a SQL-based analysis of a pizza sales dataset.
 It includes a series of business questions answered using SQL queries, and their respective outputs and insights are compiled into a PowerPoint presentation.